stormk1n/writeups/TryHackMe/Grand Larceny Auto I/method.md

 export DOTNET_ROOT=$HOME/dotnet
 export PATH=$PATH:$HOME/dotnet
 ```
-Knowing that we can hijack the game, we create our own version of the vault decryption with dotnet's aid.
+Knowing that we can hijack the game, we create our own version of the vault decryption in c# using dotnet-sdk.

-First, create a new net console to interact with our game with
+First, create a new net console to interact with the game using
 ```
 dotnet new console -n <CNSL NAME eg DNGLA> && cd DNGLA
 ```